Play-Microservices/.github/profile/README.md

 ### Play.Inventory

-Service providing API with functionality related to user inventory.
+API providing API with functionality related to user inventory.
 Thank to this users can assign/remove/update any items available in the system (exactly in Player.Catalog repository).
 It works in asynchronous way with Play.Catalog service.